Welcome to Matrix Education

-Do you lack confidence discussing poetic techniques?
-Don’t worry, we got your back!
-In this article, we will show you a whole variety of different poetic techniques, explain what they are and provide examples.
+Not sure how to discuss poetic techniques?
+Don’t worry, we’ve got your back!
+In this article, we’ll show you a whole variety of poetic techniques and explain what they are, with examples.

-Too often, students simply focus on literary techniques when they are analysing poems.
+Many students often focus on literary techniques when analysing poems.

-However, this will not get you the best possible marks because you are not analysing the form of the text.
+But, this alone won’t get you the best marks as you’re not analysing the form of the text.
+To fully analyse a poem’s structure and form, you need to understand poetic techniques.

-Analysing poem is different from analysing novels or short stories.
-They are written with limited words and vague phrases.
+Analysing a poem is different from analysing a novel or short story.
+They’re written with limited words and vague phrases.

-That’s why it is essential that poets rely on other elements to create meaning: sound, structure and arrangement, and images (visual, olfactory, tactile, auditory and gustatory).
+That’s why poets must rely on other elements to create meaning: sound, structure and arrangement, and images (visual, olfactory, tactile, auditory, and gustatory).

 Poets rely on sounds to create particular atmospheres and tones.
-These shapes the audience’s emotions and gives an indication of the poem’s themes and message.
+These shape the audience’s emotions and indicate the poem’s themes and message.

 Some techniques that rely on sound are:

-A poet is able to control the arrangement of the whole poem, the stanzas, lines and even the syllables of each word to create meaning.
-These particular structures help the poet create a particular atmosphere.
+A poet carefully controls the arrangement of the whole poem, including the stanzas, lines, and even the syllables of each word, to create meaning and a particular atmosphere.

 Here are some techniques that relate to the structure of the poem:

-Poets often deal with more abstract ideas and themes in a limited amount of words.
-That’s why they need to create a particular atmosphere with the least amount of words possible.
+Poets usually explore more abstract ideas and themes within a limited amount of words.
+They often need to create a particular atmosphere with the least amount of words possible.

-This is often achieved through strong visual, olfactory, tactile, auditory and gustatory images.
-These images shape the atmosphere, foreshadows events and can also have symbolic meaning.
+This is achieved through strong visual, olfactory, tactile, auditory and gustatory images.
+These images shape the atmosphere, foreshadow events, and can have symbolic meaning.

 Some techniques that rely on images are:

-Since poems rely on limited words, poets heavily rely on symbolism to effectively convey meaning and their message.
-One image, word or phrase is capable of representing a whole abstract idea.
+Since poems use a limited number of words, poets rely heavily on symbolism to effectively convey meaning and their message.
+One image, word, or phrase is capable of representing a complex, abstract idea.

 Here are some techniques that help create meaning: